MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/configure-yammer.md

 ## Review domains set up to work with your Yammer network
 <a name="ReviewDomains"> </a>

 - On the **Configuration** page, in the **Network Domains** section, select **Click here** to verify that the correct domains are listed.
 These are the domains that have been set up in Office 365.
-For more information, see [What is the selecting services page in the Office 365 setup wizard?](https://support.office.com/article/17f4aa9b-5ece-4af8-8be4-a5e8ff8367f2).
+For more information, see [Add a domain to Office 365](https://support.office.com/article/17f4aa9b-5ece-4af8-8be4-a5e8ff8367f2).

 ## Require users to confirm email messages posted via email before posting
 <a name="ConfirmEmailPosts"> </a>